moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

   rosrun moveit_tutorials collision_scene_example.py sparse

-Next, in RViz, select CHOMP in the MotionPlanning pannel under the Context tab.
-Set the desired start and goal states by moving the end-effector around with the imarker and then click on the Plan button under the Planning tab in the MotionPlanning pannel to start planning.
+Next, in RViz, select CHOMP in the MotionPlanning panel under the Context tab.
+Set the desired start and goal states by moving the end-effector around with the imarker and then click on the Plan button under the Planning tab in the MotionPlanning panel to start planning.
 The planner will now attempt to find a feasible solution between the given start and end position.

 Tweaking some of the parameters for CHOMP
 -----------------------------------------